lehner-lab/DiMSum/README.md

 # Installation

-The easiest way to install DiMSum is by using the [bioconda package](http://bioconda.github.io/recipes/r-dimsum/README.html):
+The easiest way to install DiMSum is by using the [bioconda package](http://bioconda.github.io/recipes/r-dimsum/README.html) to create a dedicated Conda environment:
 ```
-conda install -c bioconda r-dimsum
+conda create -n dimsum r-base=4.0 r-dimsum
 ```

 See the full [Installation Instructions](docs/INSTALLATION.md) for further details and alternative installation options.